 Our engagement in science-policy-practice activities has increased steadily over the years and range from high-level UN dialogues to local resilience assessments.
 Want to know more about our policy work?
 Click here!

-Prior to joining the SRC, Laura worked on the safeguarding of Venice and its lagoon, supervised by James Watson (SRC) and Sonia Silvestri (Duke University).
-The synthesis of knowledge in Venice facilitated collaboration between segmented groups with similar interest: re-animating Venice as living with water city.
-Laura´s approach is equipped with transdisciplinary training in international business, ethnological studies, and environmental sciences.
-Laura graduated with distinction with an MSc in Sustainable Development-Environmental Sciences from Graz University and Università Ca´Foscari.
+Prior to joining the SRC, Elsler worked on the safeguarding of Venice and its lagoon, supervised by James Watson (SRC) and Sonia Silvestri (Duke University).
+The synthesis of social-ecological knowledge in a model of Venice adaptation to sea level rise and subsidence led to the start of the Venice Resilience Labs/Wigwam a platform engaging different disciplines for alternative approaches for the adaptation in the Venice lagoon.
+Elsler´s approach is equipped with transdisciplinary training in international business, ethnological studies, and environmental sciences.
+Elsler graduated with distinction with an MSc in Sustainable Development-Environmental Sciences from Graz University and Università Ca´Foscari.
 She is a former intern with WWF International, and was located in the Heart of Borneo.

 Awards and achievements:

 Elsler, L.G., Drohan, S.D., Schlüter, M., Watson, J.R., Levin, S.A.